matt123miller/dnd-journal/game-1/game-1.md

 Ferrying paying customers from one side of Khorvaire to the other, the Lightning Rail is one of the few reliable between the many nations following the Great War.
 Whilst Lyrandar airships are faster with their sails and fire rings (TODO: what are they called?) and certainly more exciting, House Orien dominate ground travel with it's train network.
 And while they may also lose out in sheer style, they more than make up for in refinement.
 This particular service held five carriages.
 The open benches and enclosed booths of the second carriage were sparesly filled, barely 15 passengers on the overnight train from Zilspar to Sharn.

-A half-elf sat at the front end, gently tuning a lute and humming aimlessly to himself.
+A half-elf sat at the front end of the carriage, gently tuning a lute and humming aimlessly to himself.
 A human family lay sleeping in a booth, a young girl slumped against the broad chest of her father.
-Further down a lone Warforged sat staring out the window, unblinking eyes drinking in the beauty beyond the window.
-3 pale robed acolytes of The Silver Flame huddled together talking, the stylised silver arrow of the order openly hanging from the neck of the groups apparent leader.
+Further down a lone male pattern Warforged sat staring out the window, unblinking eyes drinking in the beauty beyond the window.
+3 pale robed human acolytes of The Silver Flame huddled together, talking.
+The stylised silver arrow of the order openly hanging from the neck of the groups apparent leader.
 2 old gnomes sat opposite each other, dicing.
 And at the rear end sat a mismatched group of an Elf, a Tiefling, a Human and a Half-Elf.
 For all great stories begin with strangers thrown together, victims of circumstance.

 These strangers appeared worse for wear in the early morning light.
 Dirt clinging to their cloaks, uncomfortable silence filling the void, all they shared were nervous glances and an hour of sleep between them.
 Well, and the events of this morning.